 Every VPN does things a little differently and each one offers slightly different options.
 However, a specific example could be useful, so we’re going to walk through the steps of using split tunneling with the NordVPN desktop client running on Windows 10.
 This VPN doesn’t have too many options or requires lots of tricky steps to get things set up.

-Setting up a VPN with split tunneling (with NordVPN)
+Setting up a VPN with split tunneling

 - Launch the NordVPN desktop client.
 Log in (if necessary) but do not connect to a VPN server!